-Despite the provocative and sometimes misunderstood title, Sauer pleads for forensic anthropologists to better explain what it means to make racial classifications from skeletal remains.
-He begs forensic anthropologists not to “sail on” without making an effort to expose people “to the notion that perceived races are not reflections of biological reality” (1992:110).
-We should “not fall into the trap of accepting races as valid biologically discrete categories because we use them so often” (1992:110).
+Despite the provocative and sometimes misunderstood title, Sauer was pleading for forensic anthropologists to better explain what it means to make racial classifications from skeletal remains.
+He asked forensic anthropologists not to “sail on” without making an effort to expose people “to the notion that perceived races are not reflections of biological reality” (1992, 110).
+We should “not fall into the trap of accepting races as valid biologically discrete categories because we use them so often” (1992, 110).

-Ah, Sauer writing in 1992 seems so quaint.
-Since then, popular media has trumpeted the notion of forensic anthropologists perform identification miracles (see Kristina Kilgrove on The Forensics of Temperance Brennan).
+Ah, Sauer writing in 1992 now seems so quaint.
+Since then, popular media has over and over trumpeted the notion of forensic anthropologists perform identification miracles (see Kristina Kilgrove on The Forensics of Temperance Brennan).
 Sauer’s plea does not seem to have resulted in an institutionalized move by forensic anthropologists to expose people to the difference between perceived race and biology.
-I have not systematically surveyed forensic anthropology syllabi, but my informal conversations lead me to believe Sauer’s article is not an explicit part of many forensic anthropology courses.
+I have not systematically surveyed forensic anthropology syllabi, but my informal conversations lead me to believe Sauer’s article did not become an explicit part of many forensic anthropology courses.

-The first article, Understanding race and human variation: Why forensic anthropologists are good at identifying race, obviously takes its title in reference to Sauer.
-The authors specifically tackle physical differences between U.S. blacks and whites, noting that there have been historically low rates of interracial marriage, given legal restrictions persisting in some states until the 1960s, and that “unofficial social penalties for interracial relationships and marriage included violence and murder” (Ousley et al. 2009:69).
-Different continental ancestry combined with institutional racism makes it possible to discern a “clear craniometric separation of American blacks and whites” (Ousley et al. 2009:72).
+The first article, Understanding race and human variation: Why forensic anthropologists are good at identifying race, obviously took its title in reference to Sauer.
+The authors specifically tackled physical differences between US blacks and whites, noting that there have been historically low rates of interracial marriage, given legal restrictions persisting in some states until the 1960s, and that “unofficial social penalties for interracial relationships and marriage included violence and murder” (Ousley et al. 2009, 69).
+Different continental ancestry combined with institutional racism made it possible to discern a “clear craniometric separation of American blacks and whites” (Ousley et al. 2009, 72).

-The second article, Estimation and evidence in forensic anthropology: Sex and race does not have a provocative title, but is perhaps an even more incredible piece.
-The authors begin with sex identification, showing how sex is reliably estimated from a few craniometric variables, and how a prior identification of a roughly 1:1 sex ratio is unimportant for making the call.
+The second article, Estimation and evidence in forensic anthropology: Sex and race did not have a provocative title, but it remains an even more incredible piece.
+The authors began with sex identification, showing how sex is reliably estimated from a few craniometric variables, and how a prior identification of a roughly 1:1 sex ratio is unimportant for making the call.

 Wow.
 Forensic anthropologists do not determine race from bones.